SPAAM-community/wss-summer-school/docs/2024/README.md

 ## When

-The summer school was held between 5th-9th August 2024, 09:00-17:00 CEST (Berlin Time).
+The summer school will be held between 5th-9th August 2024, 09:00-17:00 CEST (Berlin Time).

 Note the following additional dates: